awsdocs/vm-import-export-user-guide/doc_source/vmimport-image-import.md

 + [Import the VM](#import-vm)

 ### Prerequisites<a name="import-image-prereqs"></a>
 + Create an Amazon S3 bucket for storing the exported images or choose an existing bucket\.
 The bucket must be in the Region where you want to import your VMs\.
-For more information about S3 buckets, see the [Amazon Simple Storage Service Console User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)\.
+For more information about S3 buckets, see the [Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)\.
 + Create an IAM role named `vmimport`\.
 For more information, see [Required service role](vmie_prereqs.md#vmimport-role)\.
 + If you have not already installed the AWS CLI on the computer you'll use to run the import commands, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
+**Tip**
+In [ supported AWS Regions](https://docs.aws.amazon.com/cloudshell/latest/userguide/supported-aws-regions.html), you can also use [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) for a browser\-based, pre\-authenticated shell that launches directly from the AWS Management Console\.

 ### Upload the image to Amazon S3<a name="upload-image"></a>